warmana/cloudant-docs-fork/source/includes/guides/_backup-guide.md

 duplicate data is not helpful.

 With Cloudant,
-you can have incremental backups that update daily.
+Enterprise customers can have incremental backups that update daily.
 These daily updates or 'deltas' enable document comparison, and easier single document restoration.
 At regular intervals,